 Cross-Origin-Embedder-Policy

-The HTTP Cross-Origin-Embedder-Policy (COEP) response header configures embedding cross-origin resources into the document.
+The HTTP Cross-Origin-Embedder-Policy (COEP) response header configures the current document's policy for loading and embedding cross-origin resources.

 Header type Response header